opensource-joe/qa_msazurefundamentals/2_AzureVMAvailScale.md

         - Zonal Scale Set - default for Scale Set deployed in a single zone.
         - Regional Scale Set - ultimate deployment with max availability.
 VMs evenly distributed across availability zones.

+- Azure Service Health - where you can find out about problems with the Azure platform itself as well as upcoming maintenance events.
+You can even create alerts so you'll be notified of both planned and unplanned outages.

+- MS Defender for Cloud - The secure score indicates the general security health of your Azure resources.
+The more secure your environment is, the higher the percentage score will be.